 Gated links are always used in conjunction with a metadata dependency between two objects.
 This metadata dependency is a relationship established in SQL Server catalogs that prevents an object from being dropped as long as another object depends on it.

 Gated links are useful when it is not appropriate or manageable to give permissions to many dependent objects.
-Gated links are introduced between objects that define Transact-SQL entry points into CLR assemblies (for example, CLR procedures, triggers, functions, types, and aggregates) and the assemblies from which they are defined.
+Gated links are used in SQL Server 2000 for computed columns and full-text-indexed columns.
+Beginning with SQL Server 2005, gated links are introduced between objects that define Transact-SQL entry points into CLR assemblies (for example, CLR procedures, triggers, functions, types, and aggregates) and the assemblies from which they are defined.
 Gated security against these objects implies that in order to invoke a Transact-SQL entry point defined in a CLR assembly, the caller only needs an appropriate permission on that Transact-SQL entry point.
 The caller is not required to have permissions on that assembly or any other assemblies it statically references.
 The permissions on the assembly are checked at creation time of the Transact-SQL entry point.